sleb/fed/README.md

 This application streamlines the process of organizing meals for missionaries by providing:

 - **Easy signup system** for congregation members to volunteer for dinner slots
+- **Companionship-based organization** - meals are scheduled for missionary companionships (2-3 missionaries serving together in an area)
-- **Missionary profile management** with dietary restrictions and preferences
+- **Individual missionary profiles** with personal contact info, dietary restrictions and preferences
+- **Smart companionship management** with validation and status tracking
 - **Real-time availability tracking** with automatic slot assignment
 - **Role-based access control** for members and administrators
 - **Mobile-first responsive design** for accessibility on all devices